 Soil is compacted because its volume decreases, increasing the bulk density, a phenomenon that only occurs when gaseous pores are compacted.
 Wet pores are incompressible.

 As the wickets the soil volume decreases (the gaseous volume decreases), increasing proportionally the % of water-filled pores over the total.
-Compaction is totally impossible under saturated soil profile conditions and very difficult with air % ranges around 5%.
+Compaction is totally impossible under saturated soil conditions. soil profile and very difficult with % air ranges around 5%.

 The study for the correct compaction of the wickets is given by the "Proctor Test"(which uses the well-known 2.5 kg Clegg Hammer for compaction) and expresses the ratio of the bulk density to the % VWC.